 Kvalvika beach is reached by a pretty steep hike, so we had a different strategy for this day.
-We would find a camping site BEFORE actually starting this hike.
+We would find a wild camping site BEFORE actually starting this hike.
 Luckily, it was much easier to find a nice place to camp during the day, so we marked it on our map and made our way to the start of the trail!

 And guys, we were again SO lucky with the weather.
 It was mid-September already, and we were enjoying so. much. sun!
 The weather forecast was beautiful, which made us both really happy.
 The Lofoten islands were amazing, and the hike down to the white sandy Kvalvika beach was really spectacular.

 After the hike, we made our way back to our camping spot and set up our camp.
 After a nice and humble outdoor dinner (simple pre-cooked pasta bolognese), we decided to build a fire again.
 And so we were off to enjoy another great night under the stars.

 We were almost getting used to the life of troubadours.
 At night, we mostly enjoyed a game of Yahtzee, read a book or just watched the stars.
 Our life on the road was simple but beautiful!

 Day 15 - Traversing Vestvågøy, Nusfjord and hiking Uttakleiv Beach